Red Arrows displays

 Full display sequence

 The Red Arrows' aerobatic display changes each year.
-On this page, you can see the individual manoeuvres which featured in the 2023 season's full show.
+On this page, you can see the individual manoeuvres which featured in the 2024 season's full show.

 The first half of the Red Arrows' display consists of synchronised, formation aerobatics, followed by a more dynamic second half.

 Reds 1 to 5 form the front section of the team's formation, known as Enid – named after the famous British children's writer Enid Blyton, author of the Famous Five.
-The rear section of the formation comprises Reds 6 to 8 and is called Hanna, in honour of one of the team's founding pilots and early leaders.
-This section includes the Synchro Pair, Reds 6 and 7, who perform the highly-popular opposition manoeuvres during this latter section of the show.
+The rear section of the formation comprises Reds 6 to 9 and is called Hanna, in honour of one of the team's founding pilots and early leaders.
+This back section includes the Synchro Pair, Reds 6 and 7, who perform the highly-popular opposition manoeuvres during this latter section of the show.
 During a display, Red 10 acts as the team's Supervisor who maintains two-way radio contact with the Team Leader.
 Red 10 also provides the commentary.

 Types of display